Simplify the Expression: a^(7+x)/a^(10-2x) Using Exponent Rules

 Step-by-Step Solution

-Note that in this problem there is a fraction where both the numerator and denominator contain terms with identical bases, therefore we will use the division law between terms with identical bases to solve the exercise:
+In this problem there is a fraction where both the numerator and denominator contain terms with identical bases.
+Therefore we will apply the division law between terms with identical bases in order to solve the exercise:

 cmcn=cmn \frac{c^m}{c^n}=c^{m-n}